ENE424 Electricity Markets

 Knowledge - after completing this course, students

-- have an overview of the main building blocks for deregulating and restructuring electricity markets
+- have an overview of the main building blocks for deregulating and restructuring of electricity markets

 - understand how the efficiency of the market depends upon the design and interaction of mechanisms for energy trade, ancillary services, congestion management, risk management, environmental measures, and regulatory policies